physimals/asl-docs/oxasl.rst

   this to be reliable, as long as the perfusion image is of sufficient quality.
-In practice, an initial registration is done earlier in the pipeline using the raw ASL images and this is used to in the mask generation step.
-You should **always** inspect the quanlity of the final registered images.
+In practice, an initial registration is done earlier in the pipeline using the raw ASL images and this is used in the mask generation step.
+You should **always** inspect the quality of the final registered images.
 - *multiple repeats*: ASL data typically contains many repeats of the same measurement to increase the overall signal-to-noise ratio of the data.
 You should provide this data to ``oxford_asl``, and not